Umar Bin Khattab (RA) - The Greatest Muslim Ruler

 Life Before Islam

 Umar was born in Makkah in 579 AD to the Banu Adi clan of Quraysh.
 The names of his father and mother were Khattab bin Nufayl and Hantama bint Hisham respectively.
 He was among the few literate people of Makkah who could read and write.
-He was tall and well-built and also was a good wrestler and athlete.
-Like many other people of Quraysh, he became a merchant during his early life.
+He was tall, well-built, a good wrestler, and athlete.
+Like many other people of Quraysh, he became a merchant in his early life.

 Conversion to Islam

 On a day in 616 AD, Umar intended to kill Muhammad (PBUH).
-He met his friend Naeem bin Abdullah on the way and told him about his intention.
+He met his friend Naeem bin Abdullah on the way and expressed his intention.
 Naeem had also secretly embraced Islam.
 To prevent him from doing anything wrong, he told Umar that his sister and brother-in-law had also accepted Islam.
-He angrily reached his sister’s house and beat his sister Fatimah and brother-in-law Saeed bin Zaid.
+He angrily reached his sister’s house and beat his brother-in-law (Saeed bin Zaid) and sister (Fatimah).
 But they refused to give up Islam.
-Their steadfastness made Umar recite a few verses of the Holy Qur’an, and he decided to embrace Islam in front of Prophet Muhammad (PBUH).
-Before that, Muhammad (PBUH) prayed for the conversion of Umar bin Khattab or Amr bin Hisham (Abu Juhl).
-His conversion allowed the Muslims to pray openly for the first time due to the bravery and importance of Umar (RA).
+Their steadfastness made Umar recite a few verses of the Holy Qur’an.
+His heart changed after this recitation, and he accepted Islam before Prophet Muhammad (PBUH).
+Before that, Muhammad (PBUH) had prayed for the conversion of Umar bin Khattab or Amr bin Hisham (Abu Juhl).
+His conversion allowed the Muslims to pray openly for the first time due to his bravery and high status.

 Migration & Life in Madinah